All Episodes

 He's got sycophants in the audience.

-He's got he's speaking to the choir.
+He's got, he's speaking to the choir.

-The next thing that happens is that his audience is low information voters.
+The next thing that happens is that his audience is low-information voters.

-And the low information voters feel sorry for Obama.
+And the low-information voters feel sorry for Obama.

 He has evoked sympathy.

-So when he says that there are a bunch of distractions, remember he blames everything on the Republicans.
+So when he says that there are a bunch of distractions, remember, he blames everything on the Republicans.

 That's the whole point.

-The whole the whole, the whole strategy.
+The whole strategy.

 Obama has been president for four and a half years.